-- ▶ There are also other non-linear transformation - ▶ Sometimes you may want to use logarithm transform for the currency - ▶ Sometimes you may want to use binning to transform numerical value into categorical one - In some cases, you'll normalize your data if you're going to be using a machine learning or statistics technique that assumes your data is normally distributed.
-Some examples of these include linear discriminant analysis (LDA) and Gaussian naive Bayes - Power transforms are a family of parametric, monotonic transformations that aim to map data from any distribution to as close to a Gaussian distribution as possible in order to stabilize variance and minimize skewness - ▶ Box-cox (applied to strictly positive data) and Yeo-Jonson transform - Quantile transform provides a non-parametric transformation to map the data to a uniform distribution with values between 0 and 1 or a Gaussian distribution
+- There are also other non-linear transformation - You may want to use a logarithm transform for the Income data to reduce the influence of extreme values - You may want to discretize continuous features to improve SNR or reduce dimension - Some models may assume your data is normally distributed.
+Such as linear discriminant analysis (LDA) or Gaussian naive Bayes - Power transforms are a family of parametric, monotonic transformations that aim to map data from any distribution to as close to a Gaussian distribution as possible - Box-cox (applied to strictly positive data) and Yeo-Jonson transform - Quantile transform provides a non-parametric transformation to map the data to a uniform distribution with values between 0 and 1 or a Gaussian distribution

-3. Encoding categorical variable - One hot encoding
+4. Encoding categorical variable - One hot encoding

 - Categorical data can be extremely useful.
 However, in its original form, it is unrecognizable to most models.
-We can use different "encoding" techniques - ▶ One hot encoding convert it to dummy variables by produces one feature per category - In linear and logistic regression, one hot encoding causes problems with multicollinearity.
-In such cases, one dummy is omitted (its value can be inferred from the other values) - ▶ The number of categorical features should be small so that it can be effectively applied
+We can use different "encoding" techniques - One hot encoding convert it to dummy variables by produces one feature per category - In linear and logistic regression, one hot encoding causes problems with multicollinearity.
+In such cases, one dummy is omitted (its value can be inferred from the other values) - > The number of categorical features should be small so that it can be effectively applied